 When your lawyer breaks the bond of trust with you, he or she should be held accountable for the resulting harm.
-Every attorney at Lewis Kuhn Swan PC is committed to maintaining the highest ethical standards of the legal profession.
+Every attorney at Leventhal Lewis is committed to maintaining the highest ethical standards of the legal profession.
 We take our role as your trusted counsel to heart, and take it personally when other attorneys betray their commitment to their clients.

 Just as your doctor has an obligation to inform you about the benefits and risks of a certain procedure, your attorney has an obligation to advise you about the benefits and risks related to your decision or course of action.
 If your attorney failed to advise you properly, he or she may be liable for malpractice.

 In legal cases, decisions have consequences; it is the responsibility of your lawyer to explain the potential risks associated with your decisions in a way that you can clearly understand.
 If, for example, you asked your lawyer if you can leave your current job and start a new business that competes with your former company, your attorney must explain the possible consequences of pursuing that course of action, which may include a lawsuit by your previous employer.